sujeet1102/serial-protocols-fpga/README.md

 ### Verilog implementation of Serial Communication Protocols

-I am planning to implement the following serial comm protocols as part of my FPGA & verilog learning process.
+I am planning to implement the following serial communication protocols as part of my FPGA & verilog learning process.

 Board used is the Terasic DE-10 Lite.
 These are some of its specs:
     - MAX 10 10M50DAF484C7G Device